bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 ### Differences-in-Differences

-In order to preserve the same parameters that were included in Cunningham's analysis, the baseline model we will be using is:
+In order to preserve the same parameters that were included in Cunningham's analysis, the baseline model is:

     bmprison ~ alcohol + aidscapita + income + ur + poverty + black + perc1519 + year + state + year_after1993*state_texas

     ## bmprison ~ alcohol + aidscapita + income + ur + poverty + black +
     ##     perc1519 + year + state + year_after1993 * state_texas

+The model indicates that the expansion of the state prison capacity is associated with an increase of 28,454.82 black male prisoners, holding all else fixed.

     ##
     ## =====================================================